-As laptops keep getting smaller, their internal space becomes more restricted and companies have looked to either removing or moving to different means of providing data storage for them.
+As laptops keep getting smaller, their internal space becomes more restricted and companies have looked to either removing or moving to different technologies for providing data storage.
 Most modern laptops now are moving away from the traditional mechnical drives in favor of more durable and smaller solid state options.
 This guide looks at all the various types of drives that may be in a laptop and what they may offer to help clear up any confusion for buyers.

 Laptop drives are typically 2.5 inches in size and can range from 160 GB up to 2 TB in size.
 Most systems will have between 500 GB and 1 TB of storage that is more than enough for the standard laptop system.
 If you are looking at a desktop replacement class notebook to be a primary system, look at getting a 750GB or larger hard drive with the computer.

 Solid state drives are now starting to replace hard drives in more laptops especially the new ultrabooks.
 These use a set of flash memory chips rather than a magnetic platter to store the data.
 They provide faster data access, low power consumption and higher reliability.
 The downside is that they store much less data and cost much more than a traditional hard drive.
 A typical laptop equipped with a solid state drive will have anywhere from 64GB to 512GB of storage space although there are some available with more than 500GB but they are prohibitively expensive.
 If this is the only storage in the laptop, it should have at least 120GB of storage space but really should have around 240GB or more.

 For more information on solid state drives in computers, check out my Buyer's Guide to Solid State Drives.